Looking for prescription drug prices?

 Cautions:DO NOT USE THIS MEDICINE IF you are allergic to any ingredient in this medicine.
 THIS MEDICINE MAY AFFECT CERTAIN LAB TEST RESULTS.
 Make sure laboratory personnel and your doctors know you use this medicine.
 THIS MEDICINE MAY CAUSE DROWSINESS, DIZZINESS, OR BLURRED VISION.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use this medicine with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
 CHECK WITH YOUR DOCTOR BEFORE YOU DRINK ALCOHOL OR USE MEDICINES THAT MAY CAUSE DROWSINESS while you are taking this medicine; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.
 THIS MEDICINE MAY INCREASE YOUR RISK OF SEIZURES.
 Talk to your doctor to see if you may have a greater risk of seizures while taking this medicine.
 IF YOU ALREADY DRINK ALCOHOL OR USE SEDATIVES, do not suddenly stop them without first checking with your doctor.
 Suddenly stopping them may increase your seizure risk.
 DO NOT TAKE decongestants (eg, pseudoephedrine), stimulants, or diet pills while you are taking this medicine without first checking with your doctor.
 They may increase your risk of seizures.
 The risk of seizures may be greater if you take this medicine in high doses or for a long time.
 Do NOT take more than the recommended dose, change your dose, or use this medicine for longer than prescribed without checking with your doctor.
 CHILDREN, TEENAGERS, AND YOUNG ADULTS WHO TAKE THIS MEDICINE MAY BE AT INCREASED RISK FOR SUICIDAL THOUGHTS OR ACTIONS.
 Watch all patients who take this medicine closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.
 THIS MEDICINE CAN BE USED TOGETHER WITH THE NICOTINE SKIN PATCHES ONLY UNDER THE SUPERVISION OF YOUR DOCTOR.
 Using these medicines together may raise your blood pressure.
 If you are already using a nicotine skin patch, your blood pressure should be checked regularly.
 DO NOT SMOKE IF you are using this medicine along with the nicotine skin patch or any nicotine product.
 STOPPING SMOKING MAY CHANGE THE AMOUNT OF CERTAIN MEDICINES (eg, theophylline, warfarin) in your blood.
 Be sure your doctor knows all the medicines that you are taking.
 THIS MEDICINE CONTAINS THE SAME INGREDIENTS AS THE ANTIDEPRESSANTS APLENZIN and WELLBUTRIN.
 Do not take this medicine if you are also taking Aplenzin, Wellbutrin, or other brands of bupropion.
 Discuss any questions or concerns with your doctor.
 BEFORE YOU BEGIN TAKING ANY NEW MEDICINES, either prescription or over-the-counter, check with your doctor or pharmacist.
 Use this medicine with caution in the ELDERLY; they may be more sensitive to itseffects.
 FOR WOMEN: IF YOU BECOME PREGNANT, contact your doctor.
 You will need to discuss the benefits and risks of using this medicine while you are pregnant.
 This medicine is found in breast milk.
 IF YOU ARE OR WILL BE BREAST-FEEDING while you use this medicine, check with your doctor.
 Discuss any possible risks to your baby.

 Possible Side Effects:SIDE EFFECTS that may occur while taking this medicine include anxiety; changes in appetite; constipation; diarrhea; dizziness; drowsiness; dry mouth; headache; increased sweating; nausea; nervousness; stomach pain; stuffy nose; trouble sleeping; vomiting; or weight changes.
 If they continue or are bothersome, check with your doctor.
-CONTACT YOUR DOCTOR IMMEDIATELY if you experience blurred vision or other vision changes; chest pain; confusion; changes in sexual desire or ability; dark urine; delusions; fainting; fast or irregular heartbeat; fever or chills; hallucinations; hearing problems or ringing in the ears; joint or muscle pain; menstrual changes; new or worsening mental or mood changes (eg, concentration problems, depression, panic attacks, aggressiveness, agitation, anxiety, impulsiveness, irritability, hostility, exaggerated feeling of well-being, inability to sit still); pale stools; red, swollen, blistered, or peeling skin; seizures; severe headache or dizziness; severe or persistent restlessness or trouble sleeping; severe or persistent nausea, vomiting, or stomach pain; shortness of breath; suicidal thoughts or attempts; tremor; or yellowing of the skin or eyes.
+SOME PEOPLE MAY BE AT RISK FOR EYE PROBLEMS from this medicine.
+Your doctor may want you to have an eye exam to see if you are at risk for these eye problems.
+Call your doctor right away if you have eye pain, vision changes, or swelling or redness in or around the eye.
+CONTACT YOUR DOCTOR IMMEDIATELY if you experience chest pain; confusion; changes in sexual desire or ability; dark urine; delusions; fainting; fast or irregular heartbeat; fever or chills; hallucinations; hearing problems or ringing in the ears; joint or muscle pain; menstrual changes; new or worsening mental or mood changes (eg, concentration problems, depression, panic attacks, aggressiveness, agitation, anxiety, impulsiveness, irritability, hostility, exaggerated feeling of well-being, inability to sit still); pale stools; red, swollen, blistered, or peeling skin; seizures; severe headache or dizziness; severe or persistent restlessness or trouble sleeping; severe or persistent nausea, vomiting, or stomach pain; shortness of breath; suicidal thoughts or attempts; tremor; or yellowing of the skin or eyes.
 AN ALLERGIC REACTION to this medicine is unlikely, but seek immediate medical attention if it occurs.
 Symptoms of an allergic reaction include rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; or unusual hoarseness.
 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your healthcare provider.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Additional Information:IT IS IMPORTANT TO FOLLOW THE PROGRAM THAT YOUR DOCTOR HAS PRESCRIBED, including behavioral changes, counseling, or support services, in order to stop smoking.
 DO NOT SHARE THIS MEDICINE with others for whom it was not prescribed.
 DO NOT USE THIS MEDICINE for other health conditions.
 CHECK WITH YOUR PHARMACIST about how to dispose of unused medicine.